My objective is to write a Promises/A+ conformant implementation similar to

 const r = q.then(rOnFulfilled)

-Note that we’re using a while because a nested promise might itself have another promise as the resolution value.
+Note that we’re using a while loop because a nested promise might itself have another promise as its resolution value.

 function handle(promise, handler) {